anatoliykmetyuk/dotty-issue-workspace/README.md

 1. `echo -n 'addSbtPlugin("com.akmetiuk" % "dotty-workspace" % "0.1.0")' > ~/.sbt/1.0/plugins/dotty-issues-workspace.sbt` – add the plugin globally to SBT.
 If the directory structure does not exist, create it.
 2. `echo -n 'workspace_path = /path/to/your/issue/workspace' > ~/.sbt/1.0/plugins/dotty-issues-workspace` – create the config file with the path to the workspace directory.
 3. Navigate to the Dotty repo and run `sbt` command to open the SBT console.
 4. From the SBT console, run `issue issue_folder_name`.
-This command will read the commands from `/path/to/your/issue/workspace/launch.iss` and executes them.
+This command will read the commands from `/path/to/your/issue/workspace/issue_folder_name/launch.iss` and executes them.

 ## Launch Script Syntax
 The launch script syntax is as follows:

-- Every command is on a new line.
+- Every command is on a new line, without indentation.
-- If a line is indented, it gets appended to the previous line without indentation.
+- If a line is indented, it gets appended to the previous line.
 - `$ <cmd>` – executes a command using `bash`
 - `cd <dir>` – sets the working directory where `$` executes commands
 - `val <name> = <value>` – defines a variable.
 You can use variables in commands via `$name`.